 Where specific coagulation factor concentrates are available, these are the treatment of choice for patients with inherited bleeding disorders.
-FFP and cryoprecipitate should not be used (UKHCDO, 2008; BCSH, 2014b).
-Factor (F) V deficiency is the only single factor deficiency where a factor concentrate does not currently exist and in this situation pathogeninactivated plasma e.g. solvent detergent (SD) FFP is recommended.
+FFP and cryoprecipitate should not be used (United Kingdom Haemophilia Centre Doctors' Organization [UKHCDO], 2008; BCSH, 2014b).
+Factor (F) V deficiency is the only single factor deficiency where a factor concentrate does not currently exist; in this situation, pathogen-inactivated plasma, e.g. SD FFP is recommended.
 This can also be used together with FVIII concentrate in the management of combined FV & FVIII deficiency.
-In FXI deficiency, pathogen-inactivated plasma FFP may be preferred in certain situations due to prothrombotic risks associated with FXI concentrate (Pike and Bolton-Maggs, 2015).
+In FXI deficiency, pathogen-inactivated plasma FFP may be preferred in certain situations due to prothrombotic risks associated with FXI concentrate (Pike & Bolton-Maggs, 2015).
 This is less likely to be an issue in children where the overall risk of thrombosis is low but SD FFP may be used if replacement therapy is required urgently and FXI concentrate is not immediately available.

 In certain situations, while awaiting confirmation of a suspected inherited factor deficiency, FFP may be used for acute management.
-In suspected haemophilia, doses of 20 mL/kg are often recommended but will only result in a relatively small increase in the FVIII or FIX and should not be used once a specific factor deficiency is confirmed.
+In suspected haemophilia, doses of 20 ml/kg are often recommended but will only result in a relatively small increase in the FVIII or FIX and should not be used once a specific factor deficiency is confirmed.

-- 1. FFP should not be used in the management of inherited factor deficiencies other than in a few exceptional circumstances where specific factor concentrates are not available (1B). - 2.
-Cryoprecipitate should not be used for congenital hypofibrinogenaemia unless fibrinogen concentrate is unavailable (1C).
+- 1 FFP should not be used in the management of inherited factor deficiencies other than in a few exceptional circumstances where specific factor concentrates are not available (1B). - 2 Cryoprecipitate should not be used for congenital hypofibrinogenaemia unless fibrinogen concentrate is unavailable (1C).